SteeltoeOSS/Documentation/api/v4/security/sso-open-id.md

 Steps involved in using this library:

-1. Add NuGet reference
+1. Add NuGet references.
-1. Configure settings for the security provider
+1. Configure settings for the security provider.
+   1. Add the Steeltoe Cloud Foundry configuration provider and service binding post-processors to your `ConfigurationBuilder`.
-1. Add and use the security provider in the application
+1. Add and use the security provider in the application.
-1. Secure your endpoints
+1. Secure your endpoints.
-1. Create an instance of a Cloud Foundry Single Sign-On service and bind it to your application
+1. Create an instance of a Cloud Foundry Single Sign-On service and bind it to your application.

-### Add NuGet Reference
+### Add NuGet References

 To use this package, you will need to add a reference to the NuGet package `Steeltoe.Security.Authentication.OpenIdConnect`.